niii-san/dotfiles/README.md

 # 🧠 My Personal Dotfiles – Arch Linux + Hyprland

-Welcome to my custom dotfiles setup tailored for an **Arch Linux** system running **Hyprland**.
+Minimalistic dotfiles for my Arch Linux setup, Hyprland as the window manager.
-This setup is designed for a minimal yet productive desktop environment with useful tools, beautiful visuals, and efficient keybindings.
+This configuration is designed to be lightweight, fast, and easy to use, with a focus on minimalism.
 ---

 # Preview